How to choose a portable camping fridge: Buying guide

 |Absorption (three-way) fridge|

 A bigger fridge does not always mean a better fridge.
-When choosing the right size fridge for you, consider the following four details:
+When choosing the right size fridge for you, consider the following five details:

 - Group size.
 The more people sharing the fridge, the larger the fridge will need to be.